 Minor Lick 2 – Am7

-This Pat Martino Lick is also build around a C major arpeggio over an Am7 chord.
+This Pat Martino Lick is also built around a C major arpeggio over an Am7 chord.

-The opening four notes (7-1-3-5), are a common arpeggio pattern used by Pat and other jazz legends, and is something that you can extrapolate upon to take your jazz guitar vocabulary to the next level.
+The opening four notes (7-1-3-5) are a common arpeggio pattern used by Pat and other jazz legends.

 Listen & Play Along